Living Donor Kidney Transplant

 The National Kidney Registry Voucher Program allows you to choose a convenient time frame for your donation surgery and provide one or more vouchers for your intended recipients if/when they need a kidney transplant.

 - Standard voucher program: The standard voucher can be used if you have a family member or friend who needs a transplant in less than a year and you would like to donate sooner rather than later.
 This is also helpful if you plan on being your recipient’s caregiver.
-It allows you to heal before needing to take care of them.
+It allows you to heal from your donation surgery before needing to take care of them after transplant.

 - Altruistic donation/family voucher program: The family voucher can be used when you don't know anyone who will need a transplant in less than a year and you want to help others by starting a chain and donating your kidney to a stranger.
 You can list five family members or friends to receive the vouchers.
 Any one of them can claim the voucher when they need a kidney transplant.
 Once a voucher is claimed, the remaining ones are canceled.